alternegro/flojo/README.md

 	transition :any, :crying
   end

-  # event, enter state and exit state callbacks should take the form wf_on_event,
+  # event, enter state and exit state callbacks should take the following forms:
-  wf_on_enter_state and wf_on_exit_state and are only called if they are defined def wf_on_spank
+  # wf_on_event, wf_on_enter_state and wf_on_exit_state and are only called if they are defined
+  def wf_on_spank
 	puts "Never spank a baby!
 Somebody dial 911!" end